 Kalyan Maharashtra, India Travel Guide

 The official currency is the Indian Rupee (INR).
 Notes come in denominations of 10, 20, 50, 100, 200, 500, and 2000 INR.
 Coins are available in 1, 2, 5, and 10 INR.
-Exchange foreign currency at major international airports, authorized banks, and licensed money changers.
+Exchange foreign currency at primary international airports, authorized banks, and licensed money changers.
 ATMs are widely available throughout Kalyan and accept most international debit and plastic.

-Check with your bank about foreign transaction fees and inform them of your travel plans to prevent card blocks.
+Confirm with your bank about foreign transaction fees and inform them of your travel plans to prevent card blocks.
 Carry some smaller denomination notes (10, 20, 50, 100 INR) for street food, auto-rickshaws, and small purchases, as larger notes are often difficult to break.

 1,500 - 3,000 INR (approx. $18 - $36 USD)